sparrow-cloud/manual_stag/Writerside/topics/Analysis-Results.md

 ### Issues {switcher-key="English"}

 **Issues** are security vulnerabilities and quality issues found as a result of analysing your analytics targets.
 The **Issues list** displayed in the **Issues** tab contains the issues detected by Sparrow Cloud.
-Issues are categorised as source code issues, component issues, or web vulnerability issues, depending on the tool that detected them.
+Issues are categorised as source code issues, supply chain issues, or web vulnerability issues, depending on the tool that detected them.

 For more information about the issues, see [Issue](Issue.md).